Dear Prospective Host Families:

-- National Sex Offender Check: When you apply for your National Criminal Background Check, please also apply for a National Sex Offender All persons in your household ages 18 and older must present Frontier Horizon with both checks.
+- National Sex Offender Check: When you apply for your National Criminal Background Check, please also apply for a National Sex Offender Check.
+All persons in your household ages 18 and older must present Frontier Horizon with both checks.
 Note that the FBI check covers both.

 - Background History Affidavit: The Background History Affidavit is included in the Hosting Program Handbook.
 Please fill in the necessary information, and please sign the enclosed form.